xiangyongcao/CNN_HSIC_MRF/README.md

     @article{cao2017hyperspectral,
-    title={Hyperspectral image segmentation with Markov random fields and a convolutional neural network}, author={Cao, Xiangyong and Zhou, Feng and Xu, Lin and Meng, Deyu and Xu, Zongben}, journal={arXiv preprint arXiv:1705.00727},
+    title={Hyperspectral image segmentation with Markov random fields and a convolutional neural network}, author={Cao, Xiangyong and Zhou, Feng and Xu, Lin and Meng, Deyu and Xu, Zongben and Paisley, John}, journal={arXiv preprint arXiv:1705.00727},
     year={2017}
     }